kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 }
 {% endhighlight %}

 There are options that abandon type safety, like [this Go Promise library][github-go-promise].
-However, take a close look at how the example code carefully sidestep the issue of type safety by using the output value in a function — `fmt.Println` — that doesn't care about its type.
+However, take a close look at how the example code carefully sidesteps the issue of type safety by using the output value in a function that accepts any type (`fmt.Println` does ultimately use reflection to type its argument).

 {% highlight go %}
 var p = promise.New(...)